aedobbyn/beer-data-science/compile.md

 ### Ingredients

+The lifecycle of ingredients thus far has been to unnest them from the raw JSON into a long string contained in `hops_name` and `malt_name`.
+Next each ingredient in each of those columns was split out into `hops_name_1`, `hops_name_2`, etc.

-To get more granular with ingredients, we can split out each individual ingredient into its own column.
+To get more granular with ingredients, we can further split out each individual ingredient into its own column.
 If a beer or style contains that ingredient, its row gets a 1 in that ingredient column and a 0 otherwise.

 From this, we can find the total number of hops and malts per grouper.

-* The dataframe we'll use will be `beer_necessities`

 * This function takes a dataframe and two other parameters set at the outset:
     * `ingredient_want`: this can be `hops`, `malt`, or other ingredients like `yeast` if we pull that in
-    * `grouper`: can be a vector of one or more things to group by, like beer `name` or `style`
+    * `grouper`: can be a vector of one or more things to group by, like beer `id` or `style`
+      * Careful with using `name` as a grouper as multiple beers have the same name

 ```r